 Sugru Mouldable Glue is great for this because:

 - it is hard wearing and durable

-- bonds really well to nearly all plastics used for key fobs
+- bonds well to nearly all plastics used for key fobs

-- it cures to a flexible rubber so feels great when you press it with your thumb!
+- it sets into a flexible rubber so feels great when you press it with your thumb!